 Once the forecasting model is complete, regression analysis is performed on the model’s residuals using customer, product, and sales data to determine what factors move demand independent of yearly seasonality.
-This sophisticated approach has proved to show how an inch of snow above normal or dollar in price adjustment affects the demand for your business.
+For example, this sophisticated approach can show how an inch of snow above normal levels, or a dollar price in adjustment, can impact demand.

 The techniques mentioned above all use the latest open-source Python packages from Statsmodels, Prophet, and sci-kit-learn.
-We also have the ability to run the modeling using Spark ML packages which allow us to run our modeling on massive datasets using the latest parallelized computing techniques with resources like Azure Databricks.
+We can also run the modeling using Spark ML packages, which allow us to run our modeling on massive datasets using the latest parallelized computing techniques with resources like Azure Databricks.

-The data scientists at Neal Analytics use these techniques to look at factors that affect each individual business and develop forecasts to discover which ones have the greatest impact.
-By looking at how demand has changed in the past and using other company or market data from previous periods, Advanced Demand Forecasting is able to provide businesses much more accurate – and more importantly, dynamic – models.
+The data scientists at Neal Analytics use these techniques to look at factors that affect each business and develop forecasts to discover which ones have the most significant impact.
+By looking at how demand has changed in the past and using other company or market data from previous periods, Advanced Demand Forecasting can provide businesses much more accurate and, more importantly, dynamic models.

 Interested in learning more about Advanced Demand Forecasting?
 Check out part 3 of this three-part blog series.